Enchufa2/crap/pmurs/README.md

 open any NAT in the middle.
 Linux establishes a timeout of 60 seconds (see `/proc/net/nf_conntrack`), so the interval should be shorter than that.

-**I warn you: don't use this outside of a controlled environment**.
+I use it to send commands to nodes in my experiments with minimal network impact. **I warn you: don't use this outside of a controlled environment**.

 ## Compilation